-The name of the game here is “how good is your plan.”
+When considering your goals, the name of the game is “how good is your plan.”
 Put differently, “how good are you at conceiving of an objective, and then mapping out an action plan to getting it done?”
 There’s ONE additional layer, which is, “does this plan make sense given who you are, your background, strengths, weaknesses, etc. or… is it a stretch?”

 Those are the only things that matter, folks.
 Notice how we didn’t say “is your actual goal interesting, or good?”
 Why?
 Because it’s actually irrelevant.
 No one’s going to follow-up on you to make sure you’re continuing along “the path you set out in your business school application.”
 This is a test.
 “Do you have a business school mind?
 Can you plan smartly?
 Are you logical?
 Is your brain efficient? are you connecting the right dots?”
 You get the picture.
 As long as you pass that test, the actual goal is immaterial.
 Those of you who can wrap your head around that will relinquish that vice-like grip around needing to SELL the idea itself.
 Again, no one cares about your idea.
 They ONLY care about that other stuff.

-- Establish the Problem/Opportunity/Lay Out the Long-Term Vision (75 words)
+- Establish the situation and challenge you faced (75 words)